Bartly History, Family Crest & Coats of Arms

 The surname Bartly was first found in at Strathdon, in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, and were descended from Parlan and the son of Parlan whose name became Farlane and Bartley, at the time when it was undesirable to continue a name beginning with Mac.

-Important Dates for the Bartly family
+Early History of the Bartly family

 This web page shows only a small excerpt of our Bartly research.
 Another 53 words (4 lines of text) covering the year 1500 is included under the topic Early Bartly History in all our PDF Extended History products and printed products wherever possible.